Posts Tagged ‘OnScreen DNA’

 Each app approved for sale on the app store is given a chance to present its best face through the developer’s own description and up to five screen shots (chosen by the developer), showing the app’s features.
 I should add that the feature page for the app can also serve to give users clues as to which apps are likely “crap apps.”
 Personally, I’m always a little suspicious of apps with only one or two screen shots.

 Apps not only appear (with name and icon) in the array of apps displayed by category but can be found via keyword search.
 This search feature is crucial for niche apps such as those sold by OnScreen Science, Inc. because after a few days an app that’s not a big seller tends to become practically invisible to all but the most dedicated browsers, as the app moves farther down the list ordered by release date.
-The big sellers remain visible by virtue of their sales in a separate list devoted to the most popular apps.
+The big sellers remain visible by virtue of their sales prednisone in a separate list devoted to the most popular apps.

 Now, for games, the importance of being on the list of popular apps is obvious, and this is what has driven the “race to the bottom” for app prices, as the presence of high quality games selling for 99¢ can make an app, even a “serious” one in a very different category, seem outrageously expensive at $4.99 in some minds.
 I think there’s also something about the ratio of the price of the app to that of the device it runs on (and screen size) that makes app prices so low for apps on the iTunes App Store.
 But in the final analysis it’s really the ability of some developers to make a lot of money selling apps at a low price, thanks to the enormous number of potential customers, all funneled to a single buying point, that keeps prices low.
 That and the “free” apps, which I may write something about at a later time.